 If a beneficiary receives a monetary endowment as a gift, inheritance, or from a settlement, this gift could result in a loss of governmental benefits.
 If the assets can be shifted into the Trust account, the monies will not be considered as an available asset or as income, and the dependant can reapply for lost benefits.

-There is no age requirement for establishing a Pooled Trust, so any disabled individual or his or her family can apply for this type of Trust.
+In some states, there is no age requirement for establishing a Pooled Trust, so any disabled individual or his or her family can apply for this type of Trust.

 For more information regarding this process, please visit the “Presentations” tab and click on “Disbursement Process”.

-The first part of the enrollment, or joinder, process is simply to follow the instructions for completing a Joinder Agreement and sending it to the Trustee, which is the Center for Special Needs Trust Administration, Inc. (the Center).
+The first part of the enrollment, or Joinder process, is simply to follow the instructions for completing a Joinder Agreement and sending it to the Trustee, which is The Center for Special Needs Trust Administration, Inc. (the Center).
 A complete set of these instructions is included as the first two pages of each Joinder Agreement.
 If you have not yet downloaded a Joinder Agreement along with its instructions, you may do so later or click on this link to download a copy now.

-After you send your signed Joinder Agreement and its Exhibits to the Center, you can expect the following to take place.
+After you send your signed Joinder Agreement and its Exhibits to The Center, you can expect the following to take place:

 After the death of the beneficiary(ies), the Trustee is permitted to hold any monies remaining in the Individual Beneficiary Agreement (IBA).
-If a beneficiary from the Columbus Diocese who is mentally retarded creates an IBA and any monies are remaining when the beneficiary passes away, those monies will go into the sub account for the Columbus Diocese residual sub account designated in the IBA (i.e. mentally retarded, mentally disabled, etc.).
-After accumulation of assets, that sub account will generate income, which will then be paid to the Columbus Diocese Social Concerns Department for use in their services delivered to the mentally retarded in the Columbus Diocese.
+If a beneficiary from the Columbus Catholic Diocese who is mentally handicapped creates an IBA and any monies are remaining when the beneficiary passes away, those monies will go into the sub account for the Columbus Diocese residual sub account designated in the IBA (i.e. mentally handicapped, mentally disabled, etc.).
+After accumulation of assets, that sub account will generate income, which will then be paid to the Columbus Diocese Social Concerns Department for use in their services delivered to the mentally handicapped in the Columbus Diocese.
 If a beneficiary resides in the Cleveland Diocese at the time the IBA is created, the monies would go into the Cleveland Diocese sub account, so on, and so forth.
 Each Diocese will have its own sub account.